ReneIGP/appathon25/README.md

 ## Current Features

 - 🌍 Explore locations with Google Maps Street View
-- 📷 Upload or take pictures of places
-- 🤖 AI-powered place recognition and history
+- 🤖 AI-powered place recognition and history on demand (via button click)
 - 📚 Learn about the history and significance of locations
+- 📍 User location updates as they move through the city

 ## Future Features
 - Ability to explore places outside Sweden